AI decision infrastructure: how the record gets built.

 reasoner_A,reasoner_B, etc.) before synthesis, so the Chairman's judgment about which dissent is strongest is grounded in substance, not in which slot produced it.
 This is label-bias prevention, complementary to PII protection.

-The architectural posture has direct implications for regulatory cooperation: a Reg BI examiner, an IAA §206 books-and-records audit, or an internal compliance review can read every decision record produced by the firm without Teranode appearing in any vendor-data chain that needed to be evaluated for PII handling.
-There is no Teranode-side data for compliance to map; the firm holds whatever records it chooses to retain, in whatever format the firm controls.
+The architectural posture has direct implications for regulatory cooperation: an SEC §206 examiner, a books-and-records audit, or an internal compliance review can read every decision record produced by the firm without Teranode appearing in any vendor-data chain that needed to be evaluated for PII handling.
+By default there is no Teranode-side data for compliance to map (the opt-in archive and donation stores are the exceptions); the firm holds whatever records it chooses to retain, in whatever format the firm controls.

 Reproducibility.